 The University has a variety of robust processes that make sure that your work is marked fairly, accurately, and appropriately.
+These include second marking, moderation and verification, which are outlined in the University's Verification and Moderation Guidance.

 Once you've submitted your assessments, we will look at what you've done and see how it measures up against the criteria that we agreed when we wrote the assessment.
 This will help us to decide how well you have demonstrated what you've learned.